NETWAYS/advanced-puppet-training/hiera/04_lookup.md

 ****

-* Create and lookup hierarchy (version 3) on `puppet.localdomain`
+* Create and lookup hierarchy

 ## Steps:

 ****

-* Add Hiera YAML backend with `/etc/puppetlabs/code/environments/%{environment}/hieradata` as datadir
+* Add Hiera YAML backend to the production environment
 * Create hierarchy with fact `osfamily` and `common`
 * Create Hiera files
 * Push your configuration to `production`